chongchong721/ggx_filtering/note.md

 Change axis, make X/Y match the anisotropic direction? -> The axis should be on the same plane with h,l,v.
 And it should be perpendicular to l?

 Parameterization if there is no frame?
+-> using both normal and reflected direction -> lower loss?

+change default setting from clipping to not clipping view ndf